 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

 RV antifreeze is great in protecting your plumbing system during winter.
 It’s a must-have maintenance material for your rig.
-But it’s important to know if it can also freeze, especially during the days when it’s very cold.
+But it’s important to know its freezing capabilities, especially on very cold days.

-RV antifreeze is available in -50F and -100F and will freeze and burst pipes in an RV.
-The freezing point is when the fluid becomes slushy as crystals form.
+In short, yes – RV antifreeze can freeze.
+While it’s available in -50F and -100F forms, RV antifreeze will freeze and burst pipes in an RV if temperatures drop too low.
+At its freezing point, the fluid will begin to crystallize and turn slushy.
 However, the damage to pipes will not occur until the rating (-50F or -100F) or burst point is reached.

 What Is RV Antifreeze?

-RV Antifreeze contains propylene glycol, alcohol, or a mix of both.
-It is used to prevent damage to the RV piping system in the winter.
+RV antifreeze is a liquid additive that is designed to lower the freezing point of another water-based liquid.
+It helps to regulate temperature and prevent damage to the RV piping system caused by freezing winter temperatures.
+Antifreeze contains propylene glycol, ethanol, or a mix of both.
 It is pumped through the system to replace any water that is left in the pipes.

-Scientifically, when water freezes, it expands.
-This expansion on your plumbing system will destroy it.
+When water freezes, it expands.
+This expansion on your plumbing system can cause it to crack and burst.

-What the RV antifreeze does is increase the freezing point of the liquid so that it does not expand as quickly during winter.
+Adding RV antifreeze to your piping system will lower the freezing point of any water left in the pipes so that it does not expand as quickly during winter.

-Winterizing your RV starts with you emptying all your tanks.
-You have to drain all your freshwater tanks and lines.
-You also have to drain, flush and clean your toilet, and gray and black water tanks properly.
+Winterizing your RV requires more than just putting antifreeze into your RV’s piping.
+First, empty all your water storage tanks.
+Drain all your fresh water tanks and lines.
+You also have to drain, flush, and clean your toilet, as well as gray and black water tanks.

 |Freezing Point||32 F (0C)||+20F (-6C)||-20F (-29C)|